fredrik-j-lindberg/discord-social-bot/README.md

 ## Introduction

-This is a Discord bot built to cater to some specific needs I had a hard time finding good solutions for in existing bots
+This is a Discord bot built to cater to some specific needs I had a hard time finding good solutions for in existing bots.

 ## Features